agourlay/cornichon/README.md

 ```

-It is also possible to inject random values inside placeholders, so far only UUID are supported
+It is also possible to inject random values inside placeholders using:

+- <random-uuid> for a random UUID
+- <random-positive-integer> for a random Integer between 0-100
+- <random-string> for a random String of length 5

 ```scala
 POST("http://url.io/somethingWithAnId", payload = """